jimskon/Lab-1---Mastermind/README.md

 A design of the user interface.
 You should specify what the user will see, and how they will input their guesses.
 A list of the features you will support.
 Such has number of pegs, colors, number or users.
 User picks colors, computer guesses and computer picks colors, user guesses.
 Create an Object oriented design.
-Include at least three classes, and for each class give a discription of the variables and the methods for that class.
+Include at least three classes, and for each class give a description of the variables and the methods for that class.
 Also create a diagram showing the relationships between the classes.
 ### Part 2
 Write the program and test it.